mythril-forge/homebrew-classes/docs/homebrew/druid.md

 The connection that you have with the beast's soul must be unbreakable to use this ability.
 You must have had a significant impact on the beast's soul and commune with it — be it in life or after death.

 You have already communed with one CR 0 beast of your choice.
+Transforming into a CR 0 beast does not expend a use of this feature.

 You can use this feature once.
 Beginning at 6th level, you can use your Wild Shape twice between rests, and beginning at 18th level, you can use it three times between rests.
 When you finish a short or long rest, you regain your expended uses.